AurkoDatta/Portfolio/README.md

 Projects page contains placeholders for upcoming projects that I plan to do.

+All SVGs for icons on the About page were obtained from external sources.

 To run:
 - Make sure Node and NPM are both installed
 - Clone the repo